Part I

 Everyday Ceremony

-Ritual is not a luxury.
+Ritual is not luxury.

 It is literacy in the language of time.